A Former Otukpo Assembly Member Speaks about Samuel Ochenjele

 In order to understand fully how we left Samuel's ministry I think I should tell you how we met and established fellowship.

-Our father is a retired military officer and in 1979 he traveled to England so we decided to leave the military barracks to live temporarily in Benue State where we belong, leaving Ibadan in the west.
-Samuel was a soldier in Bauchi State and served under the military police but in 1979 he left the military saying that God, had called him into the work of the lord.
+My father is a retired military officer and in 1979 he traveled to England so we decided to leave the military barracks to live temporarily in Benue State where we belong, leaving Ibadan in the west.
+Samuel was a soldier in Bauchi State and served under the military police but in 1979 he left the military saying that God had called him into the work of the lord.
 He came to Benue state and we were living almost opposite each other in Otukpo city in Benue State.

 Here we were attending a fellowship where Samuel was a member.
 This fellowship did not believe in naming churches with specific names because it leads to denominationalism or division among the body of Christ.
 They were simply called ogbolojo in a local dialect, meaning “those who listen to the word of God”.
 Now the group is called CEFN (Christian Evangelical Fellowship of Nigeria).
 They reach out to illiterates in the villages and educate them to know the word of God through crusades and Gospel campaigns, Bible Studies, etc. with video films or cinema which fascinate the minds of illiterates of those in remote places without electricity.